 If you’ve ever spent restless nights worrying about money, this guide is for you.
 In it, we’ll disclose the best ways to get paid to sleep.

 So whether your dream job is professional napping or testing sleep products, read on!
-We’ll even include a few passive income ideas you can use to get paid while you sleep!

-How to Get Paid to Sleep on the Job
+6 Ways to Get Paid to Sleep

-- Mystery shop at hotels with Coyle
+- Mystery Shop at Hotels

-- Be a pro napper through EachNight
+- Be a Pro Napper

-1. Mystery shop at hotels with Coyle
+1. Mystery Shop at Hotels

 Coyle is a market research company that provides consumer feedback to its hospitality clients.
 As a Coyle Mystery Shopping Evaluator, you can get paid to sleep by staying at hotels and reviewing them.